borismus/smus.com/content/books_all.md

 - Being against the war meant that opposing parties could accuse the socialists of being unpatriotic.

 # Marx's prophecy of two revolutions
-Lenin and other Bolsheviks took Marx so seriously that he thought Russia needed to undergo two revolutions.
-First one to become more capitalist and industrialized.
-Then another for getting to a point of socialist revolution.
+Lenin and other Bolsheviks took Marx at his word, and thought Russia needed to undergo two revolutions.
+The first one to become more capitalist and industrialized to bring Russia into a state resembling the western society Marx imagined would be fertile ground for extreme inequality and worker immiseration.
+Then another socialist revolution would then actually bring forth socialism.

-Causes of the Revolution of 1905:
+Luckily Russia was on track, and the Bolsheviks watched and waited in exile as the first revolution went swimmingly in 1905.
+Here are some proximate causes of the Revolution of 1905:

 - Terrible performance in Russo Japanese war.
-Lost Port Arthur and the whole pacific fleet
+Lost Port Arthur and the whole pacific fleet.
 - Worker strikes in at Petersburg and general support from workers and the Intelligentsia.
-- Bloody Sunday illustrating the tsar true colors: bloody Nicholas.
+- Bloody Sunday illustrated the tsar true colors and awarded him the nickname Bloody Nicholas.
-- SR combat organization assassinations causing appointments of overbearing reactionaries and liberal ministers.

 # Women began the February 1917 revolution
 In 1916, women spent forty hours a week in bread lines.
 And ultimately the radicalized women galvanized the February 1917 revolution during International Women's Day.
 From [Wikipedia](https://en.wikipedia.org/wiki/International_Women%27s_Day#Early_development_in_the_USSR_and_other_communist_nations):